What is the Difference between Aptitudes and Abilities?

-Many tests show a mixture of both ability and aptitude – ability to understand what the test requires and aptitude to perform at something for which a person may not as yet have any prior experience.
+Many tests show a mixture of both ability and aptitude – an ability to understand what the test requires an aptitude to perform at something for which a person may not as yet have any prior experience.

 It is reasonable to measure aptitude only when it is assumed that people taking the test have had sufficient chance to develop the same ability.
 For example, there would be little point in giving a test of English vocabulary to a candidate who spoke very little English if all the other candidates were native English speakers.
 On the other hand, such tests are routinely used in teaching English as a foreign language, where applicants’ level of English needs to be known.

 Where ability is not required and testers want to look at some form of potential that may be exploited, tests become more abstract, for example reducing the need for vocabulary or numerical skills.
 This is how aptitude tests discover people with potential beyond the skills that have emerged thus far!